Mechanistic Evidence for Spectral Structures in Prior-Data Fitted Networks

 Let $\tilde{\mathbf{f}} = (\tilde f(x_1),\dots,\tilde f(x_N))^\top$.
 Under empirical variance normalization which normalization mirrors the preprocessing used in PFNs, making the model invariant to global rescaling of function values.

 Since $\tilde{\mathbf{f}} = \sqrt{c}\, \mathbf{f}$, it follows immediately that

 Therefore, the normalized single-sample distribution induced by the kernel $k(\tau)$ is identical to that induced by $\tilde k(\tau) = c k(\tau)$.
-Because scaling the spectral density corresponds exactly to scaling all weights $\{w_q\}$ by the same constant $c$, no estimator operating on a single normalized realization can distinguish between $\{w_q\}$ and $\{c w_q\}$.

-Consequently, the spectral weights are not identifiable from a single realization, except up to a common multiplicative constant, even as $N \to \infty$. \end{proof}
+Because scaling the spectral density corresponds exactly to scaling all weights $\{w_q\}$ by the same constant $c$, no estimator operating on a single normalized realization can distinguish between $\{w_q\}$ and $\{c w_q\}$.Consequently, the spectral weights are not identifiable from a single realization, except up to a common multiplicative constant, even as $N \to \infty$. \end{proof}

 \paragraph{Remark.} Frequency identifiability follows from classical spectral estimation theory: the discrete Fourier transform of a stationary process concentrates energy near the true frequencies, while global rescaling of the covariance affects only the magnitude, not the location, of spectral peaks.